Last updated: 22/11/2024, 5:16 PM

 Ten fire engines and around 70 firefighters responded to a flat fire on Queens Road West in Plaistow.

 The fire was located in a three bedroom flat on the 10th floor, in a residential block of 15 floors.
 The flats interior and balcony were both destroyed by the fire.
-Balconies on the 11th, 12th, 13th and 14th floors, directly above the fire, were also heavily damaged by flames.
+Balconies on the 11th, 12th, 13th and 14th floors, directly above the fire, were also damaged by heat and smoke.

 Three men left the flat before the Brigade arrived, and two were treated on scene by the London Ambulance Service.
 Around 30 people evacuated from the building, with firefighters carrying out a systematic search of the affected floors, and there were no reports of any further injuries.